WoyramA/UFOs/README.md

 Dana helps in the building a webpage that loads a dynamic table in order to analyze by filtering through the table and come up with the results of UFO sightings.

 ## Overview
 A Webpage was created for UFO sightings using Javascript, HTML and CSS.
-The UFO webpage  https://woyrama.github.io/UFOs/ was successfully built with it's dynamic table loaded in so users can filter through the data across multiple criteria such as date, city, state, county and shape.
+The UFO webpage  https://woyrama.github.io/UFOs/ was successfully built with a dynamic table loaded in so users can filter through the data across multiple criteria such as date, city, state, county and shape.

 ## Results